includeJS/includeJS/src/notes/spanish-fluency-01.md

 **Disclaimer**: I should first say that before this, my Spanish could be described as super elementary.
 I did do a bunch of Duolingo way back when that didn't stick.
 I also picked up some from listening to Valerie talk to her family, some from watching movies or series, some from randomly studying.

-So in terms of language tests, I would describe it as reading level A2, listening A2, writing A1, and speaking A1.
+**Before** starting all of this, I would describe my Spanish level as:
+- reading A2
+- listening A2
+- writing A1
+- speaking A1
 ## The Execution 🔪

 Every day for the past 60 days, without exception, I've done the following three things: